 Lasers for Undergraduate Labs HEXA-BEAM Laser

-The Hexa-Beam Laser is designed to switch between up to six different wavelengths without the need to realign the equipment.
-This is done by rotating one single knob.
+The Hexa-Beam Laser is designed to switch between up to six different wavelengths without the need to realign the equipment and this is done by rotating a single dial.

 This allows for the physics experiment to be conducted at different wavelengths, whilst ensuring that other critical variables remain controlled.
 The different wavelengths are emitted along the same optical path and are vertically polarised.